 Once awarded, each grant award will have in place a special condition withholding all but \$150,000, which will allow grantees to establish an action plan within 180 days of the date of this initial funding release.
 The action plan must:

-- Describe the problem and the data that led to its identification. - Include a logic model that identifies the solution(s) to be tested and projects result(s). - Include an impact evaluation plan. - Ensure that a research partner is included, as well as a contract, agreement, memoranda of understanding or other similar legal instrument that clearly delineates the roles and responsibilities of the research partner.
+- Describe the problem and the data that led to its identification. - Include a logic model that identifies the solution(s) to be tested and project result(s). - Include an impact evaluation plan. - Ensure that a research partner is included, as well as a contract, agreement, memoranda of understanding, or other similar legal instrument that clearly delineates the roles and responsibilities of the research partner.
 This document should clearly establish the authority of the research partner to access relevant agency data, interview subject personnel, and monitor agency operations that are relevant to the evaluation of the initiative. - Demonstrate executive support and commitment of agency resources to the project. - Include letters of commitment from external agencies or organizations that are expected to participate in the project.

 The remaining funds will be released to each grantee only after BJA approves an acceptable action plan.
-BJA's Smart Prosecution TTA provider will assist sites in producing their action plan and submitting it for BJA review.